TalAter/annyang/sites/README.md

 Sample script files to control popular sites with voice commands.
 Intended as inspiration.

-To try it, run the annyang source code in the console, then run that site's script.
+To try it, run the site's minified source code in the web developer console.